Alumni

 - Lauren Eash Hershberger has served as a participant and leader with MMN's Service Adventure program.

-- Neal served with Mennonite Voluntary Service at RAICES in San Antonio, Texas.
+- Ana serves with Mennonite Voluntary Service in San Francisco, California

 Serving as an environmental advocate for the greater Madison community was more than just a year-long commitment.
 It was an experience that helped shape my vocation.